 The Hot Spot Yoga

 Tucked away in pretty Parsons Green you’ll find The Hot Spot Yoga, a friendly studio offering a variety of hot yoga classes.
 If you’re a newbie to Bikram, start with the 60-minute class and build up to the classic 90-minute session.
-Their candelit classes in the evenings are perfect for winding down after the day, although be warned: you’ll be put you through your paces.
+Their candelit classes in the evenings are perfect for winding down after the day, although be warned: it’s not an easy ride.
 Bring lots of water!
-Classes start from £20 (for a drop in session)
+Classes start from £20 (for a drop in session).

 If you fancy a yoga class with a difference, try Chroma Yoga in Shoreditch.
 Classes use colour therapy to combat the amount of blue light from our screens, with colour-coded sessions geared towards different purpose.
 For instance, orange is slower paced, pink is restorative, yellow wakes us up and blue increases energy.